ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 cose-alg-eddsa = -8  ; EdDSA
 ~~~~

-Each operation in a given ciphersuite has two elements:
+Each operation in a given cipher suite has two elements:

 * a COSE-type defined in Section 2 of {{RFC8152}} that identifies the type of operation, and
 * a specific cryptographic algorithm as defined in the COSE Algorithms registry {{COSE.Algorithm}} to be used to perform that operation.

-A TAM MUST support both of the ciphersuites defined above.
+A TAM MUST support both of the cipher suites defined above.
 A TEEP Agent MUST support at least
 one of the two but can choose which one.
 For example, a TEEP Agent might
-choose a given ciphersuite if it has hardware support for it.
+choose a given cipher suite if it has hardware support for it.
 A TAM or TEEP Agent MAY also support any other algorithms in the COSE Algorithms
 registry in addition to the mandatory ones listed above.
 It MAY also support use
-with COSE_Sign or other COSE types in additional ciphersuites.
+with COSE_Sign or other COSE types in additional cipher suites.

-Any ciphersuites without confidentiality protection can only be added if the
+Any cipher suites without confidentiality protection can only be added if the
 associated specification includes a discussion of security considerations and
 applicability, since manifests may carry sensitive information.
 For example,
 Section 6 of {{I-D.ietf-teep-architecture}} permits implementations that